Mary62442/mary-markov/readme.md

 The observables array is similar to the hiddenStates array.
-Given a series of observables **O = { 'A', 'T', 'C', 'G' }** the emission probabilities would be represented in the matrix:
+Given a series of observables **O = { 'A', 'C', 'G', 'T' }** the emission probabilities would be represented in the matrix:

 		| 0.4  0.1 0.1 0.4 	|
 	B =	|                  	|
 		| 0.05 0.4 0.4 0.05	|

-(represents the emission probabilities of the observables A, T, C, G given the hidden states AT-rich and CG-rich)
+(represents the emission probabilities of the observables A, C, G, T given the hidden states AT-rich and CG-rich)

 In the program the observables would be instantiated as: